"I accepted Jesus Christ as my personal Savior at the age

 He served in the 4th Armor Division, 3rd Army, under General

 George Patton.
-He was awarded a Purple Heart in World War
+He was awarded three bronze stars and a Purple Heart in World War

 II.
 He fought at the Battle of the Bulge.
 His tank was